Tennis elbow is a condition caused by overuse of the muscles and tendons in the forearm.

-Any repetitive activity that places strain on the muscles of the forearm (particularly the outer muscles) can cause small tears to develop in the tendon fibres.
-These tears occur at the point where the tendon attaches to the bone and occasionally in the covering of the bone (the periosteum).
-The tears cause the tendons and muscles to become inflamed, producing pain.
-Activities that can cause tennis elbow include:
+Any repetitive activity that places strain on the muscles of the forearm (particularly the outer muscles) can cause small tears to develop in the tendon fibres at the point where they attach to the bone on the outside of the elbow.
+The tears cause the tendons and muscles to become inflamed, causing pain.

 - Hammering (eg: in carpentry)

 Tennis elbow can occur at any age but typically occurs in the 30 to 50 years age group.
 The condition affects both men and women equally.

 Pain around the outer part of the elbow is the most typical symptom of tennis elbow.
 The pain is often described as “burning” in nature.
 The elbow may be painful to touch and the pain may radiate down the forearm.
 The pain often increases with grasping, gripping, or rotating the wrist and forearm.
 Straightening and bending the elbow may also cause pain.

 The severity of pain can range from a mild discomfort to severe pain that interferes with sleep.
 The pain tends to start gradually and worsen over a period of weeks or months.
 When the condition is chronic (long-term), weakness of grip may be experienced.